hav4ik/Hydra/README.md

 # Effective Multi-Task Learning

 A flexible and convenient framework for Multi-Task Learning.
+The following algorithms are implemented:

+* Naive
+* Gradients averaging
+* MGDA

 # Installation